- It is now almost three weeks since 22-year-old Mahsa Amini died after being arrested by the Iranian morality police on September 16.

 — NetBlocks (@netblocks) September 16, 2022

 Sept.
-16 – Morality police kill Mahsa Amini for showing too much hair
+16 – Mahsa Amini arrested for breaking hijab rules

 At the entrance to a subway station in Tehran on Tuesday, September 13, Mahsa Amini was arrested by morality police – or “Gasht-e Ershad” – due to her “unsuitable attire.”
 She was reportedly not wearing her hijab correctly, and was driven away in a police van where eyewitnesses say she was violently beaten up by authorities.